tensorflow/docs/site/en/api_docs/python/tf/shape.md

-Returns the shape of a tensor.
+Returns a tensor containing the shape of the input tensor.

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>tf.shape(